JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20250211.md

 ## Contents
 - Summary
     - Overview
+- Bond summary
+    - Total bond cost to local taxpayers
+	- Total bond cost to owners of properties with 2024 assessed values of $500,000
+- Enrichment levy summary
+    - Total enrichment levy cost to local property taxpayers in each school district tax area with an enrichment levy measure
+    - Average annual enrichment levy cost to owners of properties with 2024 assessed values (AVs) of $500,000
+- Capital levy summary
+    - Total capital levy cost to local property taxpayers in each school district tax area with a capital levy measure
+    - Average annual capital levy cost to owners of properties with 2024 assessed values (AVs) of $500,000- Measure details
+- Tax measures by county
 - Measure details
 	- All measures (bonds, enrichment levies, capital levies) by county
 - Calculator methodology